-Benchmarking of IRIDA’s assembly workflow has previously been demonstrated to be robust and repeatedly performs above average compared to other de novo assemblers (Petkau et al, 2017).
+Benchmarking of IRIDA’s assembly and variant calling workflow has previously been demonstrated to be robust, and repeatedly performs above average compared to other de novo assembly and variant callers (Petkau et al, 2017).

-IRIDA’s SNVPhyl (Single Variant Nucleotide Phylogenomics) pipeline quickly analyzes many genomes, identifies variants, generates maximum-likelihood phylogenies and all-against-all SNV distance matrices, as well as additional quality information to help guide interpretation of the results.
+IRIDA’s SNVPhyl (Single Variant Nucleotide Phylogenomics) pipeline quickly analyzes many genomes, identifies variants, generates maximum-likelihood phylogenies, all-against-all SNV distance matrices, and additional quality information to help guide interpretation of the results.
 Through the use of Galaxy, SNVPhyl is able to integrate with most major higher performance computer scheduling engines to independently distribute the workload for each genome across a cluster as well as fine-tuning resource requirements (e.g., memory or CPU cores) for each individual stage of the workflow.

 SNVPhyl has been used for analysis by hundreds of public health analysts at Canada’s National Microbiology Laboratory (NML, Public Health Agency of Canada) to support research and provincial laboratory services since 2010.
-The pipeline is currently being used for outbreak investigations and has been validated as part of a suite of tools used by PulseNet Canada for routine foodborne disease surveillance activities.
+The pipeline is currently being used for outbreak investigations and has been validated as part of a suite of tools used by PulseNet Canada for all genomic epidemiological investigations of foodborne outbreaks since 2012.

-At the NML, assembly of a single genome takes ~30mins; however, it can be scaled to hundreds of samples in a similar timeframe.
-SNVPhyl scales to 1000 genomes and can produce a phylogeny of 100 isolates in ~one hour.
+At the NML, variant detection of a single genome takes ~30mins; however, it can be scaled to the simultaneous analysis of thousands of genomes in a similar timeframe.
+SNVPhyl can produce a phylogeny of 100 isolates in ~one hour.
 Furthermore, the accuracy of SNVPhyl using simulated and real-world data and show that SNVPhyl detects SNVs with a high degree of sensitivity and specificity, rapidly removes SNVs within regions of homologous recombination, and correctly distinguishes outbreak-related isolates from non-outbreak isolates across a range of parameters and sequencing data qualities (Petkau et al, 2017).

 IRIDA’s SNVPhyl pipeline also has been involved in different international proficiency testing exercises performed by various organizations such as the Global Microbial Identifier and the American Society for Microbiology.
 Such competitions provide opportunities to compare and contrast software performance and analysis methods for classifying isolates from a real-world outbreak scenarios using next-generation sequencing data.
 In these exercises, SNVPhyl analyses demonstrated consistency with other pipelines.
 More in-depth comparisons of SNVPhyl with other pipelines (Katz et al, 2017; Usonga et al, 2018) demonstrated 100% concordance in terms of clustering isolates into an outbreaks, and distinguishing non-outbreak isolates, across a variety of organisms.